saket-barnawal/DevOps-Project/README.md

 # AWS PROJECT
-# "Deployed and hosted a highlgy-available WordPress application using EC2, RDS, Route 53, and VPC"
+# "Deployed and hosted a highly-available WordPress application using EC2, RDS, Route 53, and VPC"